Dreaming of breaking through the metaphorical glass ceiling and starting your own business?

 Eco-friendly business ideas for women

 Women business owners can strengthen their brand and business reputation by amplifying their sustainability initiatives.
 This will also allow them to get easier access to funds.
-According to EY’s study, women founders are more likely to receive funding when their narratives include social impact components.
+EY’s study revealed that women founders are more likely to receive funding when their narratives include social impact components.

 Some of the ideas we’ve already mentioned can be turned into sustainable initiatives, such as clean beauty, which focuses on beauty products made with safe, non-toxic, and environmentally friendly ingredients.